hmrc/txm-fph-specification/source/documentation/connection-method/connection-method.html.md

 # What you need to send

-Your connection method determines the header data you need to send.
-For example, your application connects directly to HMRC or via intermediary servers.
+The data you need to send depends on your connection method.
+For example, your application connects directly to HMRC or via intermediary servers on a certain device.

 <<<<<<< Updated upstream